-As business owners and entrepreneurs, everyone agrees the importance of communication – with the clients, other businesses, peers or employees.
+As business owners and entrepreneurs, everyone agrees on the importance of communication – with the clients, other businesses, peers, or employees.
 With the mobile phone going rage, most businesses are flooded with queries, or you may want to reach out to customers with information on your product through telemarketing.

-Setting up a toll free number or a call centre is a huge task.
-For fledgling businesses, entrepreneurship concerns or small businesses it can even seem a chore – both in terms of resources, economics and time.
+Setting up a toll-free number or a call center is a huge task.
+For fledgling businesses, entrepreneurship concerns, or small businesses it can even seem a chore – both in terms of resources, economics and time.

-Now, why voice has a clear advantage is clear – people often seek human connection, and their first response when faced with an issue is pick up the phone and call (if the issue is milder, one might email and mull over it) Phone based queries, and seeking redressal does not show signs of reducing, rather show strong indications that they will continue to grow.
+Now, why voice has a clear advantage is clear – people often seek human connection, and their first response, when faced with an issue, is to pick up the phone and call (if the issue is milder, one might email and mull over it) Phone-based queries, and seeking redressal does not show signs of reducing, rather show strong indications that they will continue to grow.

-Cloud telephony is the technology where all mobile, telephone and other voice based communication devices are hosted onto the cloud.
-The biggest advantage of this being absolutely zero requirement of additional hardware setup or installation.
-It is scalable, cost effective, and gets the job done.
+Cloud telephony is the technology where all mobile, telephone, and other voice-based communication devices are hosted onto the cloud.
+The biggest advantage of this is absolutely zero requirements of additional hardware setup or installation.
+It is scalable, cost-effective, and gets the job done.

 Cloud telephony service could be an Interactive Voice Response facility, or a physical person taking calls on your behalf.
-It offers call recording, call forwarding and can be used on any PC, laptop, tablet or your phone.
+It offers call recording, call forwarding and can be used on any PC, laptop, tablet, or phone.

-VoiP for businesses and Cloud phone systems are now able to provide so many features at a tiny amount of what would have cost to set up a traditional call centre.
+VOIP for businesses and Cloud phone systems are now able to provide so many features at a tiny amount of what would have cost to set up a traditional call center.
 However, that is not the most important aspect.
-Through cloud telephony, businesses now offer incredible functionalities one couldn’t even imagine of to their customers and clients.
+Through cloud telephony, businesses now offer incredible functionalities one couldn’t even imagine to their customers and clients.

-Employing artificial intelligence for communication in the form of text based communications like automatic email replies or chatbots is something we come across every day, are familiar and comfortable with it.
-To optimise their quality of services over telephone, especially with companies that are pinched for staff, or make a conscious decision to run a lean model, or have a exponential growth in customer base that gets difficult to handle, harnessing artificial intelligence, seeking its help in managing service calls can be a great idea.
+Employing artificial intelligence for communication in the form of text-based communications like automatic email replies or chatbots is something we come across every day, are familiar and comfortable with it.
+To optimize their quality of services over the telephone, especially with companies that are pinched for staff, or make a conscious decision to run a lean model, or have an exponential growth in customer base that gets difficult to handle, harnessing artificial intelligence, seeking its help in managing service calls can be a great idea.

-Normally, the call centre executive handling voice calls is not the same as, or is cut off from the executive handling text communications.
-By using voice to text features of AI, calls can be transcribed, and a dataset of telephone conversations and text communications can be stored in a single location.
-This is especially useful for a customer who has multiple interactions over omni channels.
-Transcriptions could be a great help here, because it would mean the executive has a complete history of the customer’s interactions over each channel – web, app, chat, email, telephone – and can provide better service.
+Normally, the call center executive handling voice calls is not the same as or is cut off from the executive handling text communications.
+By using voice-to-text features of AI, calls can be transcribed, and a dataset of telephone conversations and text communications can be stored in a single location.
+This is especially useful for a customer who has multiple interactions over Omni channels.
+Transcriptions could be a great help here because it would mean the executive has a complete history of the customer’s interactions over each channel – web, app, chat, email, telephone – and can provide better service.

 AI is smarter than the good old IVR, and so customers can experience faster and easier solutions to repetitive issues.
 What this in turn does is free up the resource’s skills to handle issues that are more complicated.

 Most of it can be self-managed, depending on resources, the services of SEO companies in Hyderabad can be hired.
-Experience the magic of AI, and let it take your business to the clouds, quite literally
+Experience the magic of AI, and let it take your business to the clouds, quite literally.Written By: Admin